Albania

 After a nice celebratory dinner and an overnight in Tirana, we moved north to Shkoder.
 The bus ride from Tirana to Shkoder was only a couple hours.
 Same deal: taxi took us to a corner grocer with a guy yelling “Shkoder” to passersby and took (equivalent) ~$3 from us for the ride in a packed minibus.
 Shkoder is a small town with a lot of history.
 There is a really picturesque castle dating as far back as the 13th century towering over the city.
 Mountains frame the city in all directions.
 Like all over Albania, orchards and vineyards are everywhere.
 We stayed at a guesthouse where they make wine, and dinner consists only of items from the family farm.
 The highlight of our time in Shkoder was a bike ride with just us two across the water to Shiroka.
 Just stunning views in all directions.
 Albania is a bit underdeveloped, a bit rough around the edges, but we had a great time.
 They have basic infrastructure to accommodate tourists, but there really aren’t that many here.
 Definitely worth a visit and it was a memorable stop for our first major milestone.

-One thought on “And Albania Makes 50!
+1 thoughts on “And Albania Makes 50!

 Leave a Reply